Datarianna/Sales-Insights-Project/Project Walkthrough.md

 1. All rows with NA values were dropped, which happened to be the New York and Paris markets.
 2. The column name ‘markets_code’ was changed to ‘market_code’ for consistency.
+3. Used duplicated() to check for any row that is a duplicated.
 No duplicate rows were detected.
-3. Used duplicated() to check for any row that is a duplicated.
-4. I checked dataset for anymore missing values before putting the new cleaned dataset into a new .csv file.
+4. Checked the dataset for anymore missing values before putting the new cleaned dataset into a new .csv file.
 ```
+m = m.dropna()
+m = m.rename(columns={'markets_code':'market_code'})

 print('')
-duplicate(ts)
+duplicate(m)
 missing(m)

 print('\nCleaned Dataset:')